GeorgH93/PCGF_PluginLib/README.md

-# Bukkit/BungeeCord PluginLib
+# PCGF - PluginLib
-A small library to reduce the code for some stuff commonly used in plugins.
+A library for Bukkit, Spigot, Paper and BungeeCord, that provides commonly used functions and provides cross version support for a lot of Minecraft features (some of which are no longer supported or support for them has been added later by Bukkit/Spigot/Paper).

 ## Features:
 ### Bukkit + BungeeCord:
 * Config/Language file handler
-    * File upgrade support (fill old values in new file)
+    * File upgrade support (copy old values in new file)
     * Comment support
 * UUID converter
 * Auto-updater